Post updated: 11/04/2019

 The Association of British Travel Agents (ABTA) have advised that, regardless of outcome, there is no reason to be concerned when booking a holiday.

-You can still book a river cruise prior to the 29 March as nothing will change.
-Following this date, and in the event of a no-deal Brexit, there will be specific implications in terms of additional documents you may need, which are highlighted below.
+You can still book a river cruise prior to the UK leaving the EU, as nothing will change.
+Following this event, and in the event of a no-deal Brexit, there will be specific implications in terms of additional documents you may need, which are highlighted below.

 This new regime will be the European Travel Information and Authorisation System (ETIAS), which will launch in 2021 following a no-deal Brexit.
 This requires that every prospective visitor to the EU registers their details online and pays a fee (around £6.30, though under-12s can be registered free).
 This information will be compared against the relevant databases and a decision is then made on whether or not to grant the ETIAS.

 These are then valid for three years, or until your passport runs out.
-The ETIAS only applies to third-country, visa-exempt travellers, which the UK will be following 29 March 2019.
+The ETIAS only applies to third-country, visa-exempt travellers, which the UK will be following in the event of leaving the EU.

-In the event of a no-deal Brexit, after the 29 March, those planning to travel abroad will be required to have six months left on their passport with their passport issued on or after 1 October 2009.
+In the event of a no-deal Brexit, those planning to travel abroad will be required to have six months left on their passport.

 In light of this, the government have advised customers to visit the HM Passport Office online passport checker here: Check a passport for travel to Europe.